 2021 Keynote speakers

 We are pleased to announce our excellent set of keynote speakers who will open the four conference sessions.

 Jo is Chief Executive of the Scottish Wildlife Trust, Scotland’s leading nature conservation charity.
-The Scottish Wildlife Trust has 30,000 members throughout the country and aims to protect Scotland's wildlife for the benefit of present and future generations.
-Jo is a trustee of The Wildlife Trusts and has wide-ranging experience in the NGO sector, including in communications, environmental policy, advocacy, strategy development and stakeholder engagement.
-She was Project Director for the World Forum on Natural Capital, which ran three times between 2013 and 2017 and sits on the Steering Group for the Scottish Conservation Finance Project, and is Deputy Chair of the Scottish Forum on Natural Capital.
+Jo has wide-ranging experience in the NGO sector, including in communications, environmental policy, advocacy, strategy development and stakeholder engagement.
+She was Project Director for the World Forum on Natural Capital from its inception in 2013 to its culmination in 2017 and was on the Steering Group for the Scottish Conservation Finance Project.
+She is currently Deputy Chair of the Scottish Forum on Natural Capital.

 Conservation biologist Dr Jenny Hodgson investigates how we can best configure landscapes to allow species to survive despite climate change and other pressures.
 Her most exciting project so far has been developing the software Condatis (www.condatis.org.uk), which has been used around the world to prioritise the best habitat to protect and restore.
 Condatis is based on population theory predicting how quickly species will be able to shift their geographic range when their habitat is sparse and fragmented.
 Jenny also investigates practically how species use and move between natural habitats and agricultural areas, from Britain to Borneo.
 With major UKRI support in the next four years she will lead the project “Robust Conservation for a Dynamic World”, convening a team of collaborators with different disciplinary backgrounds to build a new scientific toolbox for reliable conservation plans that are applicable globally.